 We are excited to share with you all of our tips and tricks on how to plan a trip to Europe!
-We successfully planned our 3 month – 13 country trip in a couple months.
+We successfully planned our 3 month – 14 country backpacking trip in a couple months.
 It took a lot of time and organization to plan but it was totally worth it!

 If you are overwhelmed with the thought of planning, there are always tours you can join, but know the price tag goes way up if you go this route.
 Read on as we share everything we learned while planning our trip.

 For our trip we focused on western Europe and visited:

 Lisbon, Portugal | Spain (Madrid, Barcelona, Valencia) | Italy (Cinque Terre, Florence, Tuscany, Rome, and Venice) | Lauterbrunnen, Switzerland | Prague, Czech Republic | Salzberg, Austria | Germany (Munich, Rothenburg, Bacharach) | Amsterdam, Netherlands | Brussels, Belgium | Paris, France | London, England | Scotland | Ireland.

 **Also note that you should look into this as well to see if it is active and if you need to go through this process prior to getting to Europe: ETIAS – European Travel Information And Authorisation System.**